Mahcks/nba-lottery/README.md

 #### Options

-- `-r, --reload BOOL`: Upgrade the standings with more up-to-date information.
+- `-r, --reload BOOL`: Reload the standings to get more up-to-date information.
 - `--help`: Show the help message and exit.

 #### Example